 field-names A boolean with a default value of T. When T, this function returns a second value of a list of field names.
-When NIL, this function only returns one value - the list of rows. refresh This value is only considered when CLOS objects are being selected.
-A boolean with a default value of NIL.
-When the value of the caching keyword is T, a second equivalent select call will return the same view class instance objects.
-When refresh is T, then slots of the existing instances are updated as necessary.
-In such cases, you may wish to override the hook instance-refresh. caching This value is only considered when CLOS objects are being selected.
-A boolean with a default value of default-caching.
-CLSQL caches objects in accordance with the CommonSQL interface: a second equivalent select call will return the same view class instance objects. result A list representing the result set obtained.
-For each tuple in the result set, there is an element in this list, which is itself a list of all the attribute values in the tuple.
+When NIL, this function only returns one value - the list of rows.

+''' resultA list representing the result set obtained.
+For each tuple in the result set, there is an element in this list, which is itself a list of all the attribute values in the tuple. '''